alpheus-day/scrolia/README.md

 pnpm add @scrolia/react
 ```

-To install Scrolia for React Native Web:
+Install Scrolia as a dependency in React Native project:

 ```sh
 # npm